pilotak/DS248X/README.md

         return 0;
     }

-    // comment out you if in parasitic mode
+    // uncomment you if in parasitic mode
     /* if (!oneWire.setConfig(DS248X::StrongPullUp)) {
         debug("Config failed\n");
         return 0;